mautic/mautic-documentation/pages/22.Translations/docs.en.md

 ### 2. Override the translation

 The hard part is behind us.
-We know we've to override the `mautic.dashboard.menu.index` translation key.
+We know we have to override the `mautic.dashboard.menu.index` translation key.
 To do so, go to the folder `translations` in the root directory of the Mautic project.
 Create new folder in it called `overrides`.
 In this folder create the folder for the locale you want to override.
 In this case we'll override the default locale which is `en_US` but if you use different language then you'll see its locale as a folder in the `translations` folder so you'll know how to call the folder.

 In the `translations/overrides/en_US` folder create new file called `messages.ini`.
 Notice it's the same filename as the original.
 It must be the same.
 Some translations may be in `flashes.ini` or `validators.ini` and if you override a translation from those files then you have to create the correct file too and put the translation in it.
 But in our case it's `translations/overrides/en_US/messages.ini`.